globus/automation-examples/README.md

 access and refresh tokens.
 The example shell script, cli-sync.sh, calls the Globus CLI transfer command only.
-To avoid transferring the same data concurrently, the script stores a transfer task id in last-transfer-id.txt file and checks this file on every execution to avoid the same transfers running concurrently.
+To avoid transferring the same data concurrently, the script stores a transfer task id in last-transfer-id.txt file and checks this file on every execution to avoid the same files are transferred concurrently.
 ```
 $ globus login
 $ bash cli-sync.sh